Parenting, Uncategorized

 Emotional Regulation

 Emotional regulation refers to the ability to manage one’s emotions effectively.
 Infants begin this process by relying on caregivers for comfort and guidance.
 By 2 years old, toddlers start expressing a wider range of emotions but may struggle with self-control, leading to tantrums or defiance as they assert their independence.
-As they approach preschool age (3-4 years), children become better at recognise their feelings and those of others, which helps them develop empathy and cooperative play skills.
+As they approach preschool age (3-4 years), children become better at recognize their feelings and those of others, which helps them develop empathy and cooperative play skills.

 Summary of Key Milestones